 Sunny beaches.
 Warm sand.
 Diverse people.
 Sounds like retiring in California would be perfect right?
-The Golden State sounds amazing until you look at the cost of living.
-But don't fret.
-Instead, check out the cheapest place to retire in California.
+The Golden State sounds amazing until you look at the cost of living, but don't fret.
+Instead, check out the cheapest place to live and retire in California.
 Browse these options for some of the most affordable places to live in California with median home sales and two-bedroom rental averages provided via Trulia, the national online residential expert.
-Further cost-of-living details are from Sperling's Best Places and Niche's 2017 Best Places to Retire in California.
+Further cost-of-living details are from Rent Jungle, Sperling's Best Places and Niche's 2018 Best Places to Retire in California.

 Its relative proximity to San Francisco, wine country, Lake Tahoe, Yosemite, and the Sierras puts Sacramento in an enviable position for active retirees.
 The leafy downtown riverfront has a historic "Old Town" and the city's dining scene is tagged as "farm-to-fork," emphasizing access to the extensive Central Valley's fresh, local produce.
 Sunny days and mild evenings year-round do become hot in summer.

 The median home price in Sacramento is $325,000 and the average rent for a two-bedroom apartment or house is $1550 monthly.
 In addition to the desirable downtown residential area, several Sacramento neighborhoods earn an A+ or A grade on Niche's best retirement list.
 New Brighton, Elder Creek, Belvedere, Morrison Creek, Valleyview Acres, Ramona Village, Granite Regional Park, and Village 14 carry this distinction.